Miscellaneous Observations on Randomization

 exp

-of a real number, they can introduce numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, above).
+of a real number, they can introduce numerical errors unless care is taken (see note 2 in “Distributions with nowhere increasing or nowhere decreasing weights”, earlier).

 Weighted choice with the Gumbel max trick.
 Let C>0 be an unknown number.
 Then, given—